 As you learn about the cancer, develop a treatment plan, advocate for your child and meet other families, you will find your fears and anxieties lose energy.
 They may flare up periodically, but will become easier to handle as experience grows and you build your network of support.

 Hope is the belief in a better tomorrow, and this is essential to the well-being of children with cancer and their entire family.
 Hope sustains the will to live and gives strength to endure each new trial.
 Hope is not a way around cancer, it is a way through.

 With early diagnosis and appropriate treatment, children with retinoblastoma have an excellent chance of overcoming the cancer.
 Even when cure is not possible, much can be done to make every day special and comfortable.
 There is always room for hope.

-Visit our section on Hope for inspiration to help build and sustain hope in your family and community during your child’s cancer journey and beyond.
+Visit our Focus on Hope section for inspiration to help build and sustain hope in your family and community during your child’s cancer journey and beyond.

 Learn about coping with anger when your child has cancer.

 Anger is a universal response to retinoblastoma, but frayed tempers can be especially damaging in times of crisis.
 Be proactive in reducing your stress.